A Redemption Group™ is a focused small group where participants experience the transforming love of God in life’s deepest areas of sin and suffering.

 Sin and suffering

 Redemption Group curriculum follows the story of Exodus, with the Israelites journeying through the wilderness from slavery to freedom.
-Along the way, Jesus shows up.
-The curriculum was homegrown by Mars Hill elders, designed to complement Mars Hill’s preaching ministry—what you hear preached on Sunday is what you live out in Redemption—and draws from the stories of many who now help lead the ministry.
+Along the way, again and again, we encounter our Redeemer, Jesus Christ.
+The curriculum is the book Redemption: Freed by Jesus from the Idols We Worship and the Wounds We Carry.

 A Redemption Group is only the beginning—or a way station—in a lifelong journey.
-Groups are brief and get right to work, meeting only about ten weeks.
+Groups are brief, usually meeting only about ten weeks.
 Participants leave groups armed with new ways of seeing God and themselves, and tools for working it out over time in community.

 Group Size and Composition